BEKI77/Java-Project-3rd-year/Readme.md

 4. Push your changes to your fork.
 5. Submit a pull request, explaining the changes you have made.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- [List any external libraries or resources used in the project.]

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact [your-name] at [your-email].
+If you have any questions, suggestions, or feedback, please feel free to contact [Bereket-Tadiwos] at [berekettadiwos00@gmail.com].

----

-You can customize this template by filling in the relevant information specific to your project.
-Include any additional sections or details that are relevant and helpful for users to understand and use your encryption and decryption tool.